 Last, ketamine isn’t the right solution for everyone with TRD — because it has potentially addictive properties, it may not be a suitable option for those who have a history of substance abuse or a diagnosed addictive disorder.

-To find out how ketamine can help you get your life back, call your nearest TMS & Brain Health office in Los Angeles or Santa Monica, California, or click online to schedule a visit today.
+To find out how ketamine can help you get your life back, call your nearest TMS & Brain Health office in Los Angeles, Santa Monica, or Las Vegas, or click online to schedule a visit today.
+We recommend a series of 8 infusions, and we offer package discounts.